Your cookie preferences

 How to find my energy supplier

 It’s easy to find out which energy company supplies your property.
-The process will depend if you are looking to find your gas supplier or electricity supplier (or both) and whether you’ve just moved into the property.
+The process you use will depend if you are looking to find your gas supplier or electricity supplier (or both) and whether you’ve just moved into the property.

 Who is my gas supplier?